KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 This new system was initially built so that website operators can't interfere with JavaScript code of browser plugins, and to make fingerprinting more difficult.
 As a user, you can check the source code of any browser plugin, as you are in control over the browser itself.
 However with in-app browsers we don't have a reliable way to verify all the code that is executed.

-So if Meta or TikTok want to hide the JavaScript commands they execute on third party websites, all they'd need to do is to update their JavaScript runner:
+So when Meta or TikTok want to hide the JavaScript commands they execute on third party websites, all they'd need to do is to update their JavaScript runner:

 ```swift
 // Currently used code by Meta & TikTok